-1207.11.6 Fire detection.
-ESS installed in Group R-3 and R-4 occupancies shall comply with the following:
+[W]1207.11.6 Fire detection.
+ESS installed in group R-3 and R-4 occupancies shall comply with the following:

-1. Rooms and areas within dwelling units, sleeping units, basements and attached garages in which ESS are installed shall be protected by smoke alarms in accordance with Section 907.2.10.
+1. Rooms and areas within dwellings units, sleeping units, basements and attached garages in which ESS are installed shall be protected by smoke alarms in accordance with Section 907.2.11.

-2. A listed heat alarm shall be installed in locations where smoke alarms cannot be installed based on their listing.
+2. A listed heat atarm ((heat detector listed and interconnected to the smoke alarms)) shall be installed in locations ((within dwelling units, sleeping units and attached garages)) where smoke alarms cannot be installed based on their listing.

-1207.11.7 Protection from impact.
-ESS installed in a location subject to vehicle damage shall be protected by approved barriers.
+[W]1207.11.7 Protection from impact. ((Stationary storage battery systems)) ESS installed in a location subject to vehicle damage shall be protected by approved barriers.
 Appliances in garages shall also be installed in accordance with Section 304.3 of the International Mechanical Code.

-1207.11.8 Ventilation.
-Indoor installations of ESS that include batteries that produce hydrogen or other flammable gases during charging shall be provided with exhaust ventilation in accordance with Section 304.5 of the International Mechanical Code.
+[W]1207.11.8 Ventilation.
+Indoor installations of ESS that include batteries that produce hydrogen or other flammable gases during charging shall be provided with exhaust ventilation in accordance with Section 304.5 of the International Mechanical Code ((1207.6.1)).